Business travel and the environment

 • providing a better work–life balance through flexible working and less need to travel on business

-• reducing the cost and challenges of providing and maintaining parking spaces
+• reducing the cost of providing parking spaces

 • cutting mileage claims and other business travel costs